ellder/jdbcat/README.md

 ## Show me an example

-We understand that reading a long text can be annoying.
-If you are the one who is likes go straight to a code, here is an example for you:
+We understand that reading a long text can be time consuming.
+If you are the one who likes to go straight to a code, here is an example for you:

 [Very Simple Example](https://github.com/mobiletoly/jdbcat/blob/master/jdbcat-examples/src/main/kotlin/jdbcat/examples/pgexample.kt)